Montrose oil field: Owners and operators

+Sinopec sold their share to Repsol who became sole operator.
+In 2025 Repsol merged their UK interests with that of Neo Energy to create the operator Neo Next.

 Development

 The field was developed by a single integrated production platform Montrose Alpha (or Montrose A).
 Oil was initially exported through a pair of CALM buoys located 1.7 km from the platform.
 In 1982 a 48 km 14-inch oil pipeline from Montrose to Forties Charlie was commissioned which provided an oil export route.

 Production

 The original processing plant on Montrose A had a nominal capacity of 60,000 barrels of oil per day.
 Water injection was 55,000 barrels per day.
 There were 16 production wellheads, and 4 water injection wells.
 The production of oil (in 1000s barrels) was:There were two Catenary Anchor Leg Mooring (CALM) buoys in 91 metres of water.
 They were used from 1976 to 1984 to load tankers.
 They were decommissioned in 1984 when the 48 km 14-inch oil export line from Montrose to Forties Charlie was commissioned.

 Montrose was a 'stranded asset' with no nearby export route for gas, the gas was therefore flared.
 A horizontal 455 feet (139 m) long flare bridge was installed between the platform and the flare (57.451336N 1.390825E).
 The bridge was supported by a tripod jacket.